sdsz20142087/A-Stream-Processing-System-with-State-Disaggregation/README.md

 ## System Architecture

+We designed and implemented a system that was able to start TaskManagers which could dynamically get assigned operators by the ControlPlane and scale up or down.

 The design decisions were arguably correct for a proper system in production, but since we were only making a prototype, many of the parts really should have been simplified in hindsight.
 Nevertheless, everyone on the team learned a lot about the challenges of building a distributed system.
 The JVM object model itself is quite interesting in that when actually designing